 For an investor, this shows that Ripple is providing real value in the world beyond the basic store or exchange of value premise.

-Check out our guide on How To Invest In NEM.
+Check out our guide on How To Invest in Solana.

 Like Zcash, Monero focuses on anonymity of transactions in the blockchain.
 Both cryptocurrencies use different algorithms to accomplish this.
 Of the two, Monero is more technically advanced when it comes to completely hiding any trace of a transaction.